 The intestinal bacteria even transmit signals to the brain and may be related to your mood and the emergence of depression.
 If you learn more about your intestinal flora, you will gain insights into your physical and mental health as well.

-All these and other topics are currently the subject of exciting scientific research, which we keep you up to date on in our Health Portal and our newsletters.
+All these and other topics are currently the subject of exciting scientific research, on which we keep you up to date in our Health Portal and our newsletters.

 Who should take the Gut Flora Test?

 The Gut Flora Test is worthwhile for every adult (as of 18 years) who wants to learn more about the complexity of their gut.